-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - ▶ Prevent, by any means available, spillage from entering drains or water courses. - ▶ Use fire fighting procedures suitable for surrounding area. - ▶ DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.

-DO NOT disturb burning dust.
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
+Equipment should be thoroughly decontaminated after use.
+Fire/Explosion Hazard Do NOT disturb burning dust.
 Explosion may result if dust is stirred into a cloud, by providing oxygen to a large surface of hot metal.

-▶ DO NOT use water or foam as generation of explosive hydrogen may result.
+Do NOT use water or foam as generation of explosive hydrogen may result.
 With the exception of the metals that burn in contact with air or water (for example, sodium), masses of combustible metals do not represent unusual fire risks because they have the ability to conduct heat away from hot spots so efficiently that the heat of combustion cannot be maintained - this means that it will require a lot of heat to ignite a mass of combustible metal.
 Generally, metal fire risks exist when sawdust, machine shavings and other metal 'fines' are present.

-Metal powders, while generally regarded as non-combustible:

-- May burn when metal is finely divided and energy input is high.

-- May react explosively with water.

-- May be ignited by friction, heat, sparks or flame.

-- May REIGNITE after fire is extinguished.

-- ► Will burn with intense heat.

-Note:

-- ▶ Metal dust fires are slow moving but intense and difficult to extinguish. - Containers may explode on heating. - Dusts or fumes may form explosive mixtures with air. - ▶ Gases generated in fire may be poisonous, corrosive or irritating.

-• Hot or burning metals may react violently upon contact with other materials, such as oxidising agents and extinguishing agents used on fires involving ordinary combustibles or flammable liquids.

-- F Temperatures produced by burning metals can be higher than temperatures generated by burning flammable liquids - Some metals can continue to burn in carbon dioxide, nitrogen, water, or steam atmospheres in which ordinary combustibles or flammable liquids would be incapable of burning.

-Decomposition may produce toxic fumes of:

-metal oxides

-May emit poisonous fumes.

-May emit corrosive fumes.
+Metal powders, while generally regarded as non-combustible: May burn when metal is finely divided and energy input is high.
+May burn when metal is finely divided and energy input is high.
+May be ignited by friction, heat, sparks or flame.
+May be ignited by friction, heat, sparks or flame.
+May Bay be ignited by friction, heat, sparks or flame.
+May REIGNITE after fire is extinguished.
+Will burn with intense heat.
+Note: Ousts or fumes may form explosive mixtures with air.
+Gases generated in fire may be poisonous, corrosive or irritating.
+Hot or burning metals may react violently upon contact with other materials, such as oxidising agents and extinguishing agents used on fires involving ordinary combustibles or flammable liquids.
+Some metals can continue to burn in carbon dioxide, nitrogen, water, or steam atmospheres in which ordinary combustibles or flammable liquids would be incapable of burning.
+Inters shratnes ordina to divide, nitrogen, water, or steam atmospheres in which ordinary combustibles or flammable liquids.
+Some metals can continue to burn in carbon dioxide, nitrogen, water, or steam atmospheres in which ordinary combustibles or flammable liquids would be incapable o

+Page 5 of 21 Solder Spheres | Sn62Pb36Ag02

+Issue Date: 27/05/2025 Print Date: 27/05/2025